osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ![Menu Bar](images/OSATEUserGuide/help1.png)

-A new broweser window will open with a table of contents on the left-hand side.
-The `Workbench User Guide` is he first document in the list:
+A new browser window will open with a table of contents on the left-hand side.
+The `Workbench User Guide` is the first document in the list:

 ![Help Window](images/OSATEUserGuide/help2.png)